RsyncProject/rsync/rsync.1.md

 list but its size is such that it is omitted due to a transfer rule, the receiving side does not request the file.
 However, its presence in the file list means that a delete pass will not remove a matching file named "foo" on the receiving side.
-On the other hand, an exclude of the file "foo" leaves the file out of the server's file list, and thus the receiver will remove a matching file named "foo" if deletions are requested.
+On the other hand, a server-side exclude (hide) of the file "foo" leaves the file out of the server's file list, and absent a receiver-side exclude (protect) the receiver will remove a matching file named "foo" if deletions are requested.

 Given that the files are still in the sender's file list, the [`--prune-empty-dirs`](#opt) option will not judge a directory as being empty